mossgreen/mossgreen.github.io/_posts/2015-12-11-understanding-sql-server-connection-strings.md

 A connection string is a string version of the initialization properties needed to connect to a data store and enables you to easily store connection information within your application or to pass it between applications.
 Without a connection string, you would be required to store or pass a complex array of structures to access data.

-Key words in connection string
+Keywords in the connection string
 ---

 **Data Source**